jiko/stopabadcure/_posts/2013-09-03-can-jackson-county-be-trusted.md

 	<li>The county would appropriate the money to a newly created nonprofit called the “Translational Medicine Institute of Jackson County.”</li>
 	<li>The “Institute” would allocate the money among the beneficiaries.
 Tax revenue could be used “solely to fund the Institute.”</li>
 </ul>
 It sounds good in theory, as tax proposals often do.
-Among many hazy provisions, however, is one that particularly stands out:
+But...

 <em>Can the county be trusted to oversee the disbursal of piles of money going to a venture that would be totally new for county government?</em>